 Privacy is key to the success of the app, and so if any users ever try to screenshot a match, they’ll be instantly threatened with the “suspension and/or removal of your membership”.

 According to Us Weekly, Matthew Perry is the latest high-profile member of Raya.
 While he’d previously had a profile on the app, the actor recently activated his account once more after splitting with his ex in 2020.

 A year on from Raya’s launch, NYLON compiled a list of 28 celebrities they’d witnessed as users of the platform at one point or another.

-Cara Delevingne, Ruby Rose, Sharon Stone, Alexander Wang, Moby, John Cusack (!!!), Patrick Schwarzenegger, Teri Hatcher, Elijah Wood, Matthew Perry and Zach Braff were among the elite crew.
+Cara Delevingne, Ruby Rose, Sharon Stone, Alexander Wang, Moby, John Cusack (!!!), Patrick Schwarzenegger, Teri Hatcher, Elijah Wood, and Zach Braff were among the elite crew.
 Drew Barrymore also became a rumoured member after her friend Amy Schumer met her husband through Raya.

 Aside from celebs, you can also expect to find models, Olympians, fashion designers, YouTubers, celebrity chefs, and DJs (cough, Flume).

 “There’s plenty of non-famous people on the app, too,” NY Mag’s The Cut wrote in a feature about the platform in which one writer joined for three weeks.

 “Artists, models, record-label employees, ad execs, photographers.
 Most had Instagram follower counts starting in the low thousands, or else were young and very attractive.”